Kinematics of robotic manipulators - forward kinematics 1

 In this series of tutorials we examine two approaches.
 The method of forward kinematics sets the position of each joint in turn and from this information computes the position of the tool tip.
 It is the subject of this tutorial and the next.

 In this tutorial we show how robot links and co-ordinate systems are presented in a kinematic diagram and how angular movement and displacement of links are represented and calculated using a series of homogeneous transformation matrices.
-I suggest reading the first tutorial in the series If not familiar with basic terminology of robotics
+I suggest reading the first tutorial in the series If not familiar with basic terminology of robotic manipulators.

 A reasonable knowledge of linear algebra is necessary to follow some aspects of this tutorial.